MeeFoundation/docs/src/Welcome.md

 # Welcome to Mee

-The goal of Mee is to represent you and protect your interests online.

-Our mission is to enable human-centered, high-trust, private relationships between internet users and service providers (e.g., apps, websites, etc.).
-The Mee Project is developing the governance and decentralized, human-centered software technology necessary to support these relationships.
+Central to our mission is the development of a [Mee agent](Mee_agent.md) that represents users and protects their interests online.
+This agent will enable users to enter into high-trust, private data sharing relationships with service providers (e.g., apps, websites, etc.).

-The core part of Mee is the [Mee agent](Mee_agent.md).
-The [Architecture](Architecture.md) gives a larger picture of how the Privacy Agent interoperates with the world.
+The [Architecture](Architecture.md) gives a larger picture of how this agent interoperates with the world.
 The detailed data model used by Mee is described on the [Data](Data.md) page.
 You may also find helpful the [vocabulary](Concepts.md) that contains the definitions of the concepts used throughout this documentation.

 Mee is by no means done; the future directions and milestones are available [here](Roadmap.md).
 Finally, the [Products](Products.md) page lists the deliverables available at the moment.